Complete algebraic vector fields on affine surfaces: Proof of the sufficiency part of the Main Theorem

 \section{Proof of the sufficiency part of the Main Theorem}

-\blem Let $X$ be a smooth semi-affine surface and $\AAutH (X)$ be as in the introduction.
+\blem Let $X$ be a smooth semi-affine surface.
 Suppose that $f_i : X \to \C , \, i=1,2$ are either $\C$ or $\C^*$-fibrations such that the intersection of every pair of non-singular fibers of $f_1$ and $f_2$ is a finite non-empty set.
 Let $S_i$ be the union of singular fibers of $f_i$.
-Then there is an open orbit $U$ of the natural $\AAutH (X)$-action on $X$ such that its complement is contained in $S_1 \cap S_2$. \elem
+Then there is an open orbit $U$ of the natural $\AAutH (X)$-action (Definition \ref{int.2} ) on $X$ such that its complement is contained in $S_1 \cap S_2$. \elem

 \bproof Let $x \notin S_1\cap S_2$ and let $U$ be the orbit of $x$.
 Say $x$ is contained in a non-singular fiber $E_1$ of $f_1$.
-By Lemma \ref{tangent.field} $E_1\subset U$, i.e. we can suppose that $x$ is an arbitrary point of $E_1$.
-In particular we can suppose that $x \in E_1 \cap E_2$ where $E_2$ is a given non-singular fiber of $f_2$.
+By Lemma \ref{tangent.field} $E_1\subset U$, i.e., we can suppose that $x$ is an arbitrary point of $E_1$.
+In particular, we can suppose that $x \in E_1 \cap E_2$ where $E_2$ is a given non-singular fiber of $f_2$.
 By Lemma \ref{tangent.field} $E_2\subset U$.
-Similarly any given fiber of $f_1$ is contained in $U$ and we are done.
+Similarly any given fiber of $f_1$ is contained in $U$ and we are done. \eproof